busterbenson/public/Beliefs.md

 - Non-carbon-based life forms exist
 - Space travel throughout the universe is probably entirely the domain of robots and cyborgs
 - Perception of time can be sped up or slowed down, but not reversed (forwards time travel is allowed, backwards is not)
-- Chances are, we live in a simulation

 ## On Health
 - We can change our behavior and habits (it requires a lot of energy)